Download eBooks & Wiring Diagrams (FREE)

 MSRP ($42,335) + Additional Fees ($746.92) – Total Discounts ($6,352) = $36,729.92

-We think we got a pretty fair deal on the purchase of our Ford Transit.
-Although we did some good things to help us lower the price of our new vehicle, we still think we could have done better to lower the overall purchase price.
+We think we got a pretty fair deal on purchasing our Ford Transit.
+Although we did some good things to help us lower the price of our new vehicle, we still think we could have done better to reduce the overall purchase price.

-Below we list the things we did well to help lower our purchase cost and things we missed that we could have taken advantage of.
+Below, we list what we did well to help lower our purchase cost and what we missed that we could have taken advantage of.

-Fortunately for me, I had a relative that lived in Oregon which allowed me to purchase the van with only a 0.5% sales tax.
+Fortunately, I had a relative who lived in Oregon, which allowed me to purchase the van with only a 0.5% sales tax.

-My other option was to purchase the van in California, which would have added almost $4,000 on top of the vehicle price.
+My other option was to purchase the van in California, which would have added almost $4,000 to the vehicle price.

-What I learned throughout our van buying research process was that the “Optional Equipment” on the left-hand side of the window sticker is not optional for the buyer.
+Throughout our van-buying research process, I learned that the “Optional Equipment” on the left-hand side of the window sticker is not optional for the buyer.

 These are options that the dealer filled out when they ordered the vehicle from the manufacturer.

-The tow package, the heavy duty alternator, the additional battery, the limited slip differential; I told the sales associate that although I understood that they could not be removed from the van, I simply wasn’t interested in paying full price for all those options.
+The tow package, the heavy-duty alternator, the additional battery, and the limited-slip differential; I told the sales associate that although I understood they could not be removed from the van, I wasn’t interested in paying full price for all those options.

 And what could he do for me regarding these extra costs that I didn’t want to pay for?

-When the salesman came back after his meeting with from the finance office, he offered me a new, even lower price for the van.
-He even showed me paperwork of how the new price was below their dealer invoice.
+When the salesman returned after meeting with the finance office, he offered me a new, even lower price for the van.
+He even showed me paperwork on how the new price was below their dealer invoice.

-Of course the dealer still makes their money, even if the cost is tecnically below their invoice, but I was satisfied with the price reductions in the end.
+Of course, the dealer still makes their money, even if the cost is technically below their invoice, but I was satisfied with the price reductions.

 Read: How To Negotiate Intelligently With A Dealership

-Because I had done my prior research and knew that we wanted the Ford Transit (as opposed to the Mercedes Sprinter or Dodge Promaster), I told the sales person that I actually wasn’t interested in the other vehicle brands.
+Because I had done my prior research and knew that we wanted the Ford Transit (as opposed to the Mercedes Sprinter or Dodge Promaster), I told the salesperson that I wasn’t interested in the other vehicle brands.

 Big mistake.

-Whether I was interested in the other models or not, I should not have let the sales associate know that their Ford Transit was my top choice.
+Whether interested in the other models or not, I should not have let the sales associate know that their Ford Transit was my top choice.

-Always make the dealership think you have options and that can help you squeeze a better price for your vehicle in the end.
+Always make the dealership think you have options, which can help you squeeze a better price for your vehicle.

-The manufacturer (not the dealer) was offering an additional $1,000 discount if we could show that we owned any other non-ford vehicle.
+The manufacturer (not the dealer) offered an additional $1,000 discount if we could show that we owned any other non-ford vehicle.

 This discount was called “Competitor Cash”.

-Unfortunately, neither me nor my relative had a title of another vehicle in our names.
+Unfortunately, neither I nor my relative had a title of another vehicle in our names.

-Before entering the Gresham Ford Dealership in Oregon, I had this idea that car salesmen were hungry sharks just waiting for unsuspecting customer prey to wander into the sales room.
+Before entering the Oregon dealership, I thought salespeople were hungry sharks just waiting for unsuspecting customer prey to wander into the salesroom.

-But to my surprise, I was greeted and treated with respect and had an incredibly amicable relationship with my designated sales person during the entire negotiation and sale of the vehicle.
+But to my surprise, I was greeted and treated with respect.
+I had an incredibly amicable relationship with my designated salesperson during the entire negotiation and sale of the vehicle.

-It really reminded me that car salesmen are human, too.
+It reminded me that car salespeople are human, too.

-Of course, this does not mean you should accept a deal that you are uncomfortable with taking or that is outside your researched price range.
-You should still be firm in what you want and how much you’re willing to pay.
+Of course, this does not mean you should accept a deal you are uncomfortable with, or that is outside your researched price range.
+You should still be firm in what you want and how much you will pay.

-But it does mean that being kind, respectful, and communicative goes a long way towards getting a deal that is acceptable to both you and the dealership.
+But it means that being kind, respectful, and communicative goes a long way toward getting an acceptable deal for you and the dealership.

 Conclusion

-Thank you so much for reading and we hope you enjoyed and found it informational.
+Thank you so much for reading, and we hope you enjoyed it and found it informational.

-For us, of course, the initial price of our new Ford Transit factors substantially in our campervan travel costs.
+Of course, our new Ford Transit’s initial price substantially factors in our campervan travel costs.

-Buying a new vehicle straight from the dealership can be a stressful and confusing time.
+Buying a new vehicle straight from the dealership can be stressful and confusing.
 If you haven’t already, check out my article on how I Prepared For Our Meeting At The Dealership.

-If you do the research first and know what you want and a range of how much you want to pay, the experience is not nearly as daunting as it seems.
+If you do the research first and know what you want and the range of how much you wish to pay, the experience is not nearly as daunting as it seems.